 - 3,2 km of footbridges and gorges and paths (N°2 to N°3 on the map below)

 - 1,8 km track and path to el Chorro (N°3 to N°4 on the map)

 All in all it takes about 2h30 – 3h to complete the whole route (there are plenty of places very suitable for photo breaks) 😉

 The walk starts at the place called “el Kiosko” (No. 1) and ends at the station “el Chorro” (No. 4).
 A shuttle bus runs between these two points (1,55€) (blue section on the map below).

-If you come by train you will first take the shuttle bus and then you will walk back.
-Count at least 1h15-1h30 between the arrival time of your train and your access time to the trail (on the ticket).
+If you come by train you will first take the shuttle bus and then you will hike back.
+Count at least 1h15-1h30 between the arrival time of your train and your access time to the trail (the ticket entrance).
 You will need this time to wait for the shuttle, make the trip and walk the first 2.7km.

 If you come by car you can park either at the beginning of the hike or at el Chorro and take the shuttle bus.

 Here is a picture of the map taken on the spot so that you can get a better idea of the route.